Yaakov Weiss: Emigration to Palestine and Irgun activities

 In summer 1944, Weiss managed to escape to Switzerland, and studied at the University of Geneva.
 In 1945, he boarded an Aliyah Bet ship headed for Palestine.
 It was intercepted by the Royal Navy, and Weiss was interned at Atlit detainee camp.
-On October 9, 1945, the Palmach raided the camp and freed 208 inmates, Weiss among them.
+On 9 October 1945 the Palmach raided the camp and freed 208 inmates, Weiss among them.
 One of his rescuers was Avshalom Haviv, who would eventually be hanged alongside him.

 Weiss moved to Netanya, where he worked as a menial laborer and jewelry retoucher.
 He joined the Irgun, which was then conducting an insurrection against the British authorities in Palestine with the goal of compelling them to leave so a Jewish state could be established.
 He was assigned to the Combat Corps and adopted the nom de guerre "Shimon".
 He took part in two raids on the British military resort camp near Netanya, mining operations against British security traffic, the bombing of a road bridge, and in railway sabotage.

-On May 4, 1947, he took part in the Acre Prison break, an attack against Acre Prison, a British fortress prison in the city of Acre, during which 28 Jewish underground prisoners were freed.
+On 4 May 1947 he took part in the Acre Prison break, an attack against Acre Prison, a British fortress prison in the city of Acre, during which 28 Jewish underground prisoners were freed.
 Weiss was part of a blocking squad that laid mines to cover the retreat of the attackers and escapees by delaying any British pursuers.
 However, Weiss was captured, along with Avshalom Haviv, Meir Nakar, Amnon Michaelov, and Nahman Zitterbaum.

 Trial and execution

-The five men were tried on capital charges in a military court, though Michaelov and Zitterbaum were too young to be sentenced to death.
+The five men were tried on capital charges of discharging a firearm and illegally possessing explosives in a military court, though Michaelov and Zitterbaum were too young to be sentenced to death.
 During their trial, the men refused to participate, disrupted the proceedings, and spent their time joking among themselves and drawing caricatures of members of the court.
 When given the opportunity to speak in their own defense, each of them gave defiant anti-British speeches.
 During his speech, Weiss stated:

 When the three men were sentenced to death, they broke into song, singing Hatikvah.
 They were taken to Acre Prison.
 While they were awaiting execution, the Irgun abducted British sergeants Clifford Martin and Mervyn Paice in Netanya and threatened to hang them if Haviv, Weiss, and Nakar were executed.
+However, the threats were ignored, and General Alan Cunningham, the High Commissioner for Palestine, ordered that the executions be carried out.

-Haviv, Weiss, and Nakar were hanged in Acre Prison in the early morning hours of July 29, 1947, with Weiss being the last one executed.
+Haviv, Weiss, and Nakar were hanged in Acre Prison early on the morning of 29 July 1947, with Weiss being the last one executed.
 Each of them went to their deaths singing Hatikvah, with the rest of the Jewish prisoners joining in.
 The next day, they were buried in Safed.